Harness the power of strategic foresight to support your organisation and improve decision-making today.

-You will leave a confident commissioner and intelligent user of futures techniques, with practical ideas for implementing foresight in your organisation.
+Leave a confident commissioner and intelligent user of futures.
+Learn the skills and techniques needed to create change and to communicate the impact of foresight work with practical ideas for implementing foresight in your organisation

 SOIF builds a community — Whether you are a foresight practitioner, user or commissioner, we help you build connections with people working to solve the same kinds of problems you are facing.